13 Aug 2015

 I have qualifications in visual art and graphic design.
 I have completed units in building and interior design, but not enough to call them qualifications.
 I'm mostly self-taught when it comes to residential design.

 Design projects come with their own set of helpful constraints such as client brief, budget, the site and its orientation.
 With residential design I feel I am responding to a need by helping to make someone’s life easier and more pleasing to the senses.
 I am increasingly aiming to encourage small scale, simplistic and sustainable homes.

 Painting on the other hand is without constraints or collaborators, which for me makes it infinitely more difficult.
 Unlike the computer where designs can be saved, duplicated and altered, there is no safety net with painting.
 Creating a personal, visual language takes commitment, determination and a lot of courage.
-Everyone is a critic after all, and as an artist, you need a thick skin.
+Everyone is a critic after all - as an artist you need to develop a thick skin.